ResearchIT/pronto-user-docs/docs/machine_learning/submit_job.md

-# How to submit a batch file and compile code in the container via GPU node
+# How To Submit a Job to a GPU node

-## Overview
+## Example Script
-To submit a batch file and/or run code, you will need to use the slurm job manager.
-If you are unfamiliar with it, you can find the complete documentation [here](../slurm_basics.md).
-Specifically, you will need to know how to run a job and submit the batch file to the node(s) you are using.

-Below is a simple example that compiles python code that simply says hello world and saves the output in a .out file: (Part of this was taken from the single node script section linked above)
+Below is an example script that compiles python code that simply says hello world and saves the output in a .out file:

 ```bash
 #!/bin/bash